 A member of the Amerks’ 50th Anniversary Team, Taylor is also a three-time Amerks team MVP and scoring champion (2001-02, 2002-03, 2004-05) and is the only player in franchise history to achieve those two feats in the same season on three occasions.
 During his final season as a player in 2010-11, Taylor ranked second on the Amerks in scoring with 51 points (10+41) in 72 games.
 He also finished second on the team in scoring the previous year with 61 points (17+44) when he returned to Rochester following a three-year stint in Germany, where he played for Frankfurt and led the team in scoring all three seasons.

-During the 2004-05 campaign, Taylor was the scoring leader with 79 points (21+58) on an Amerks team that included current Sabres forwards Thomas Vanek and Jason Pominville.
-That same season, he was honored with the AHL’s Fred T. Hunt Award for sportsmanship, determination and dedication to the game of hockey.
+During the 2004-05 campaign, Taylor was the Amerks scoring leader with 79 points (21+58) and was honored with the AHL’s Fred T. Hunt Award for sportsmanship, determination and dedication to the game of hockey.
 Taylor also shares the franchise record for most assists in a single game with six, set on October 21, 2005.

 During his pro career, Taylor appeared in 149 NHL games with the New York Islanders, Boston Bruins and Sabres, recording 32 points (11+21) and 48 penalty minutes.
 Of those 149 games, 90 came in a Buffalo uniform.
 In 2003-04, he set NHL career-highs in games played (54), goals (6), assists (6) and points (12) while with the Sabres.